Heyzap/HyprMX-Android/UsageGuide.md

 ```

 ### Splash Screens

+A splash screen, unlike banners or buttons is not added to your layout.
+It will be displayed over your application.

 To display a splash screen, you invoke `displaySplashScreen` on the `HyprMXHelper` instance and provide a conforming `Activity` instance (see the Activities section) and, optionally, pass in an `ArrayList` of `HyprMXReward` objects specific to this splash screen.
 Your code might look like so: